thatsus/vue-resource-mocker/README.md

 }
 ```

-If the route path string contains curly-braced portions, then those portions are wildcard for matching.
+If the route path string contains curly-braced portions, then those portions are wildcard.

 TODO: This should also send the matching portions of the request path as parameters to the function.